Hixie/isd/servers/src/systems-server/README.md

 Response:

  * A number giving the server version.
-This number is actually the highest known feature ID that the server will use.
+This number is actually the highest known feature code that the server will use.
 If this number is higher than expected by the client, the client may fail to parse some server messages.

- * A number that is the user's dynasty ID for this connection.
-This is not guaranteed to be the same for other connections to the same server, let alone other servers.

-The server will subsequently begin sending updates about the system, starting with a complete system description (of assets visible to this dynasty).
+The server will subsequently begin sending updates about the systems it supports that have the dynasty's presence, starting with a complete system description for each system (of assets visible to this dynasty).

 ## System updates